 And, if you really want to create a solid stream of SEO traffic, you must be working to acquire position zero, not just the first page of Google.

-However, it’s not going to very easy to get the top position in Google or Bing, especially when you have a brand new website with less DA/PA.
+However, it’s not going to be very easy to get the top position in Google or Bing, especially when you have a brand-new website with less DA/PA.

 Is there any way to beat the SERP competition and get in the first three results?

-When you perform an SEO keyword research, make sure you have chosen the right low competition keywords that your potential customer would use to find your products or services.
+When you perform SEO keyword research, make sure you have chosen the right low-competition keywords that your potential customer would use to find your products or services.

 Including these keywords in your blog posts will help your website consequently to gain a boost in search ranking.